 Diet soda: Bad for cellulite

 You’ve certainly heard to skip the soda (yes, even diet!) for your waistline, but the acidity in diet soda is especially harsh on your skin.
 According to cosmetic dermatologist Paul Jarrod Frank, MD, the acid will cause “fat cells to swell”—have you ever heard a more upsetting phrase?—which means cellulite can look worse.
-Here are 12 things that can happen to your body if you stop drinking diet soda.
+Listen to these 11 secrets your skin wishes you knew about healthy skin.